fouzdertech/business-suite-doc/sales/Order-Management.md

 # Order Management

-CloudOnex Business Suite provides comprehensive tools for managing customer orders throughout their lifecycle.
+FouzderIT Business Suite provides comprehensive tools for managing customer orders throughout their lifecycle.
 This guide covers all aspects of order processing, tracking, and fulfillment.

 ## Understanding Orders